THE WOLFMANMOVIE REVIEW

 Then someone thought to replace Mark Romanek (who directs character interaction very well and knows how to let the camera dwell on a silent actor acting) with Joe Johnston.
 Joe cut his teeth on practically nothing but adventure movies and looking at the man's past resume and future projects, that's what he loves and where he wants to stay.
 So why would anyone hand the reigns of a script that is clearly a human drama set against a Horror Thriller backdrop to a guy who prefers to shoot action adventure movies?
 Because in no way is THE WOLFMAN an action adventure story.
 You wouldn't hire Walker and Self to write an entire action adventure feature film and neither man ever has.
 The closest Walker ever came was a couple of car chase BMW commercials, and THE WOLFMAN, set in the mid 1800s, has a real dearth of car chases!

-Benicio's character of Lawrence goes through the paces of both Walker and Self while trying to deliver Johnston's adventure and, somewhere through the various directors, editors, and the mish-mash of producers wrestling with what they had, it comes across awkward.
-And watching THE WOLFMAN, I know Benicio is better than this.
+Benicio's character of Lawrence goes through the paces of both Walker and Self while trying to deliver Johnston's two-fisted adventure and, somewhere through the various directors, editors, and the mish-mash of producers wrestling with what they had, it comes across awkward.
+Watching THE WOLFMAN, I know Benicio is better than this.
 Like when I watched SPECIES and SOUND OF THUNDER.
 I KNOW Ben Kingsley is better than that.
 Sheesh!

 So what we wind up with is a film by committee.
 Speaking of committee, these are the producers of this flick,